University Preparatory School (Redding, California)

 University Preparatory School is a grade 6-12 college preparatory school located in Redding, California, United States established in 2004.
 The school is a charter school within the Shasta Union High School District.

 Located in the Shasta Learning Center, the school's facilities include three gymnasiums, a stadium with an all-weather turf field, softball and baseball fields, and 1000-seat theater.

 Highly respected as one of the best 250 schools in the country, it has some of the highest AP and average SAT/ACT scores of all public high schools in the country.

 Administration

-Rochelle Angley is the current principal at U-Prep, in her 1st year (as of 2022) on the job.
-Rochelle Angley, was a former teacher at the school who served as a VP at Parsons Junior High during the 2015–16 school year.
-Her admin team includes assistant principal Monica Cabral and administrative intern Cory Reagan, who has been teaching Human Geography, Language Arts, and Social Studies at the school.
+Monica Cabral is the current principal at U-Prep, in her 1st year (as of 2025) on the job.